One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

-There are dozens of reasons you might be wondering how to learn Korean fast.
+There are plenty of reasons for wanting to know how to study Korean in the most efficient way possible.
 For starters, South Korea has the 11th largest economy in the world.
 In addition, Korean is the 12th highest spoken language with more than 77 million speakers.

 The possibilities that stem from learning Korean are endless!
-Whether you want to learn Korean for business or pleasure, (or watching K-dramas), there are several strategies that can propel you to fluency faster.
-Here are 12 expert tips on how to learn Korean fast.
+Whether you want to learn Korean for business or pleasure (or watching K-dramas), there are several strategies that can propel you to fluency faster.

 Tip #1: Learn Hangul